-We have audited the accompanying balance sheet of Longboard Pharmaceuticals, Inc. (the Company) as of September 30, 2020, the related statement of operations and comprehensive loss, stockholders' deficit, and cash flows for the period January 3, 2020 (inception) through September 30, 2020, and the related notes (collectively, the financial statements).
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of September 30, 2020, and the results of its operations and its cash flows for the period January 3, 2020 (inception) through September 30, 2020, in conformity with U.S. generally accepted accounting principles.
+We have audited the accompanying balance sheet of Longboard Pharmaceuticals, Inc. (the Company) as of December 31, 2020, the related statements of operations and comprehensive loss, convertible preferred stock and stockholders' deficit, and cash flows for the period January 3, 2020 (inception) through December 31, 2020, and the related notes (collectively, the financial statements).
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2020, and the results of its operations and its cash flows for the period January 3, 2020 (inception) through December 31, 2020, in conformity with U.S. generally accepted accounting principles.